Tyler Boyd Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Boyd has averaged 37.9 receiving yards per game in his 10 career matchups against the Steelers, 15.6 fewer than his over/under for Sunday's game.
+- Against the Steelers, Boyd has averaged 37.9 receiving yards per game in his 10 career matchups, 15.6 fewer than his over/under for Sunday's game.

-- Boyd, in 10 matchups, had a touchdown catch three times.
-And he had multiple TDs in one of those three games.
+- In 10 matchups with the Steelers, Boyd has had a touchdown catch three times, including multiple scores in one game.

-- The 258.1 yards per game the Steelers are conceding through the air makes them the NFL's 16th-ranked pass defense.
+- The 258.1 passing yards the Steelers give up per game makes them the NFL's 16th-ranked pass defense this season.

-- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 12th in the league.
+- With 15 passing TDs conceded this year, the Steelers defense is ranked 10th in the NFL.

 Recent Performances